Cooperation with Civil Society and NGOs

 The Ministry for Foreign Affairs responded to calls for support to crises in 5 countries for a total of 213,7 million ISK.
 The grants went to three partners: the Icelandic Church Aid, Icelandic Red Cross and Save the Children in Iceland.
 51,5 million were earmarked towards the crisis in Syria.

-The following NGOs and Civil Society Organizations sit in the working group for Icelandic NGOs and CSOs that work in the field of development cooperation and humanitarian assistance.
+The following NGOs and Civil Society Organizations are members of the working group for Icelandic NGOs and CSOs in the field of development cooperation and humanitarian assistance.